spiritix/lada-cache/README.md

 - They are not distributed, if you have multiple database servers the cache will be created on all of them
 - They are not scalable

-This library offers a solution for all these problems.
+This library offers a solution for all of these problems.

 ## Why only Redis?

-As you may have discovered while looking at the source code, this library is built directly on top of [Laravel Redis](http://laravel.com/docs/5.1/redis) and not [Laravel Cache](http://laravel.com/docs/5.1/cache) which would make more sense from a general point of view.
+As you may have discovered while looking at the source code, this library is built directly on top of [Laravel Redis](http://laravel.com/docs/5.2/redis) and not [Laravel Cache](http://laravel.com/docs/5.2/cache) which would make more sense from a general point of view.
-However there are several important reasons for this decision:
+However, there are several important reasons for this decision:

 - Storage must be in-memory (wouldn't make much sense otherwise)
 - Storage must be easily scalable (try to implement that with for example Memcached)
 - Storage must support tags.
-Redis provides the set data type which allows a very easy and performant implementation.
-One may argue that Memcached also support tags, but that's a widespread misperception.
-It is possible to implement tags in Memcached using [this approach](https://code.google.com/p/memcached/wiki/NewProgrammingTricks#Namespacing), but that results in 1+[quantity of tags] requests for every read operation which is not very performant.
+Redis provides the set data type which allows a very easy and fast implementation.
+One may argue that Memcached also support tags, but that's a widespread misapprehension.
+It is possible to implement tags in Memcached using [this approach](http://dev.venntro.com/2010/08/memcached-invalidation-for-sets-of-keys/), but this results in 1+[quantity of tags] requests for every read operation which is not very efficient.

 If you still want to use another storage system, please feel free to contribute.

 ## Performance

 Due to the fact that Redis is faster than for example MySQL, a performance gain of 30-50% is possible even for very simple and fast queries (<0.001s).
-However the cache starts getting very efficient for more complex queries (> 0.01s, 90% performance gain, > 0.1s, 99% performance gain).
+However the cache starts getting very efficient with more complex queries (> 0.01s, 90% performance gain, > 0.1s, 99% performance gain).
 Please note that these benchmarks have been done for queries that don't return much data.
 If your query is very simple but returns 1GB of data, the cache won't make it faster at all.

 In a typical web application the time consumed for database interaction is usually only 5 - 20%, so expect a performance gain somewhere in this area.